Programs

 Metrics

-2. Level of participation in SNAP-Ed programs
+2. Level of participation in KSE health, safety, and wellness programs.

-3. Level of engagement with community partners for collaborative efforts
+3. Level of engagement with community partners for collaborative efforts.

 Activities

-3. LiveWell- Healthy Kids and Healthy Food for All Blue Cross Blue Shield
+3. LiveWell- Healthy Kids and Healthy Food for All

 4. Douglas County Food Resources Guide

-5. Master Food Volunteer Program
+5. Extension Master Food Volunteer Program

-8. KSDE Youth Summer Programs
+6. Youth Summer Enrichment Programs

 Outcomes

-meals and shopping from a list.
+1. For program participants to increase fruit, vegetable, and lean protein consumption.
+Planning for meals and shopping from a list.
 Practice safe food prep and storage.
+Increase physical activity.

-3. Increase volunteer capacity to provide educational food programming.
+2. For the extension master food volunteer program to increase volunteer capacity to provide educational food programming.

 While Douglas County Extension strives to provide landowners with information on best practices to sustainably care for their land, the resources we provide are scattered among different program areas within Extension and among our partnership organizations.
 Some existing resources are ill-defined or outdated and there are gaps in the information that landowners need and request.
-Populations served include new and existing rural landowners, commercial agricultural producers, non-profit landowners (e.g. universities, school district), and municipal landowners.

 Objective